 Sleeping in these situations does put you and your belongings at risk, so this might not be advisable for solo travelers.
 Either way, make sure to secure your belongs so someone can’t snatch them while you’re sleeping.
 We recommend a cable lock as a way to secure your bag to yourself or to an immovable object.

 There are basically two types of camping — legal and illegal.
 Legal camping is done at designated campgrounds, which exist all across Europe.
 You usually have to pay a bit of money to reserve your spot, but it can be free to camp on some public land (it depends on the local laws).
-The main issue with this is that campgrounds are usually located a ways outside the city, and public transport to get there may not exist.
+The main issue with this is that campgrounds are usually located away outside the city, and public transport to get there may not exist.
 So this may not be a practical, or even possible, option unless you have a car.
 Additionally, campgrounds can charge anywhere from a few dollars up to $30-$40 to reserve a spot, so it may not be much cheaper than staying in a hostel.

 Illegal/stealth camping is camping on public land (like parks) or on private property without getting permission.
 As I mentioned before, sometimes the police don’t really care if you camp in the parks as long as you’re out of sight.
 Personally, I’d be more worried about the other people milling around the in park late at night (i.e. drug dealers, prostitutes, and other bad guys) than the police.